kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 ~~Chapter 1 should be approached as a quick overview of the things you'll want to learn more about and practice to get *into programming*.
 There are also many other fantastic programming introduction resources that can help you dig into these topics further, and I encourage you to learn from them in addition to this chapter.~~

 Bölüm 1 ilerde öğrenmek ve egzersiz yapmak istediğiniz konular hakkında genel bir bakış sağlıyor.
-Programlamaya giriş konusunda size destek sağlayabilecek güzel bir çok başka kaynak bulunmaktadır ve size bunları bu  *Giriş* bölümünü okurken destek olarak kullanmanızı öneririm.
+Programlamaya giriş konusunda size destek sağlayabilecek güzel bir çok başka kaynak bulunmaktadır ve size bunları bu  *Giriş ve İlerleme* bölümünü okurken destek olarak kullanmanızı öneririm.

 ~~Once you feel comfortable with general programming basics, Chapter 2 will help guide you to a familiarity with JavaScript's flavor of programming.
 Chapter 2 introduces what JavaScript is about, but again, it's not a comprehensive guide -- that's what the rest of the *YDKJS* books are for!~~